ankaboot-source/email-open-data/README.md

 - 🆓 free: free email providers (e.g. gmail.com)
 - 🚮 disposable: disposable email providers (e.g. yopmail.com)
 - 🌐 public: public email providers (e.g. pm.me)
+- 🗣️ isp: a list of isp providers (are added to free)
+- 🚫 banned: a list of banned ip addresses (e.g. previously used for spam)

 Domains may only be a member of one list.
+With the exception of ISP.
 Files are provided as txt and json for more convenient usage.

 ## ✨ Inspiration